Frequently Asked Questions

 Please be aware of touts and always purchase tickets from trusted sources.

 ARE DAY TICKETS AVAILABLE?

-No, due to fire regulations and the restricted capacity of the Winter Gardens, only Weekend Tickets are available.
-But they are still great value!
+No, due to fire regulations and the limited capacity of the Winter Gardens, only Weekend Tickets will be offered until nearer the festival date.

 AT THE FESTIVAL